Motril

 • Poniente: it's the closest beach to the town and probably the liveliest.
 There are many restaurants, beach bars and amenities like showers, umbrellas and parking spaces.
 Also, it is close to the campsite and the golf course.

 • Calahonda: an impressive beach near Motril, with sand and crystal waters.
 Many visitors choose it for scuba diving and snorkeling.
-It has magnificent seabed and dive-tutoring services.
+It has a magnificent seabed and dive-tutoring services.
 There are also bars, showers and umbrellas there.

 • La Rijana: another natural and quiet beach for those who seek to swim in peace.
-It is a small bay that protects you from strong winds and waves and lets you dive in its calm waters.
+It is a small bay that protects you from strong winds and waves, and lets you dive in its calm waters.

-• Torrenueva: perfect for families with children as the beach is sand and has shallow and clear waters.
+• Torrenueva: perfect for families with children as the beach is sandy and has shallow and clear waters.
 For this reason, it can get busy, especially when it’s sunny.
 The beach is also close to an urban area where you can find basic services.
 However, there are no umbrellas and amenities, so pack well before visiting.

-The secluded beach La Rijana in the area of Gualchos in Motril
+The secluded La Rijana beach in the area of Gualchos in Motril

 Sightseeing and activities in Motril